 The process of converting a value type to a reference type and vice versa is called boxing and unboxing.
 The implicit conversion of a value type to a reference type is referred to as boxing.
 The explicit conversion of an object type into a specific value type is referred to as unboxing.

+The Common Language Infrastructure (CLI)

 A subset of the .NET framework is the CLI.
 The CLI includes the functionality of the Common Language Runtime and specifications for the Common Type System, metadata and Intermediate language.
 A subset of the Framework Class Library incorporates the base class library, a Network library, a Reflection library, an XML library and Floating point and Extended Array Library.
 The shared source implementation of the CLI is available for both the FreeBSD and Windows operating Systems.

+The Common Language Specification (CLS)

 The CLR supports the CLS which is a subset of it.
 Additionally the CLR supports a set of rules that language and compiler designers follow.
 It provides robust interoperability between the .NET languages and the ability to inherit classes written in one language in any other .NET language.
 Cross language debugging also becomes a possibility in this scenario.
 It must be noted that the CLS rules apply only to publicly exposed features of a class.

 Code Execution of .Net